 And when doing something less fun….

 Most of us to want to finish a task once we have started it.
 And we are nearly all massive optimists about how much we can achieve in a set amount of time.
-This means when we need to pace ourselves for whatever reason; fitness, pain, fatigue, we are generally terrible at it.
+This means that you need to pace yourself for whatever reason; fitness, pain, fatigue, we are generally terrible at it.

 Gardeners are a prime example of this.
 After a winter they rush at the first sign of Spring to dig and sow and organise.
 And then disable themselves with back pain for weeks.